-Here are 26 tips for landlords from the pros:
+Below are the top 25 tips for landlords, straight from the pros:

 For more information regarding property management software, you can read our guide on the best property management software, including our number one recommendation.